From The Rudi Movie Liner Notes

 Rudi was aware of his spiritual potential as a young boy and spoke of experiences that guided him into this spiritual path.
 His earliest teachers, he said, were Tibetan Buddhists who appeared to him in visions.
 In his early 20’s, he studied Gurdjieff work and Subud.
 Most of his studies however were spent with Hindu masters, Sri Shankarcharya of Puri, Bhagwan Nityananda, and Swami Muktananda, who, in 1966, recognized Rudi as a swami, and gave him the name Rudrananda.

-The movie on the DVD was made as Rudi prepared to welcome Swami Muktananda as his guest on his first trip to America.
+The movie is about Rudi preparing to welcome Swami Muktananda as his guest on his first trip to America.
 Little did the filmmakers know that this would be the only footage ever taken of Rudi before his death in a small plane crash in 1973.
 This remarkable film is a miraculous document.
 It not only captures an extraordinary time in American culture, but it records and preserves the core teachings of a spiritual original.
 This is Rudi in all his glory.
 Not only does it document his teaching, it is the living embodiment of them.
 To watch this film is to be immersed in the very essence of the man and to experience first hand the extraordinary nourishment that radiated and continues to radiate from his being.
 This is not a movie about a spiritual teacher, it is the teaching itself.